martinbolsnes/martinbolsnes/README.md

-## Welcome! 👋
+## Welcome to my Github profile!

-### Norwegian student, studying Front-end Development.
+- Norwegian student, studying Front-end Development.
-### I am 26 years old, from Molde in the northwestern part of Norway.
+- I am 26 years old, from Molde in the northwestern part of Norway.
-### Now i live in Oslo and study at Noroff, trying to do some coding.
+- Now i live in Oslo and study at Noroff, trying to do some coding.

 ---